motemere/lafore-java/README.md

 make lint
 ```

-This repository is created and maintained as educational project.

-    by @motemere with love
+This repository is created and maintained as educational project by [@motemere](https://twitter.com/motemere) with love and coffee.